Ross Rawlings: Career

 Rawlings became the resident musical director of Toby's Dinner Theatre circa 1989.
 For four years in the mid-1990s, Rawlings also taught at Atholton High School.
 In the early 2000s, Rawlings was the conductor for the national/international tour of Fosse directed by Ann Reinking/Debra McWaters.
 In 2006, he was the musical director for broadway revival of Sweet Charity.
 At Olney Theatre Center in 2012, Rawlings conducted and orchestrated a production of A Chorus Line and was the musical director for Little Shop of Horrors.
 Rawlings was the musical director of Rep Stage's 2014 production of The Fantasticks.
 Rawlings was the Director of Choral Activities and Piano at Glenelg High School 2012-2018.
 In 2017, composer Stacey V. Gibbs wrote a piece of music entitled Go Down, Moses for the Glenelg choir and dedicated it to the students and Rawlings.
 Rawlings was the musical director of the inaugural premier of the musical, Magic Under Glass, by the Columbia Center for Theatrical Arts under the direction of Toby Orenstein.

 Personal life

 In the mid-1990s, Rawlings purchased a house in Columbia, Maryland where he lived for 16 years.
-As of 2012, he resides in Mount Airy, Maryland.
+As of 2018, he resides in Westminster, Maryland.